- Open the hardware manager and connect to the target board.

 - Switch to the ILA dashboard.
 Up to this point you have used the VIO located in the static design.
 You can see the result of the multiplier, but if you want to observe the waveforms inside the RM, you can do this with the ILA located there.

 my_math/mult[7:0] probes.
-Change the radix (in both the trigger setup and
+Change the radix (in both the Trigger Setup and waveform windows) to

 - In the settings window for the ILA, change the trigger position in the